 Our scouting report on NBA draft prospect Tyrell Terry:

 *College height and weight

-If you're searching for shooting in the 2020 NBA draft, Tyrell Terry is worth a close look.
-The diminutive guard will need to decide whether to stay in the draft or return to Stanford after averaging 14.6 points, 4.5 rebounds and 3.2 assists as a freshman.
-With the early entry withdrawal deadline indefinitely postponed because of the coronavirus pandemic, he'll have more time to gauge his stock.
+If you’re searching for shooting in the 2020 NBA draft, Tyrell Terry is worth a close look.
+The diminutive guard averaged 14.6 points, 4.5 rebounds and 3.2 assists as a freshman at Stanford before deciding to enter this year's draft.

 Terry shot 40.8 percent from three-point range and 89.1 percent from the foul line this season.
 He has a pure, soft shot and can comfortably pull up from well beyond NBA range.

 In an interview with Bryan Kalbrosky for HoopsHype, Terry said he watches a lot of Trae Young, Stephen Curry and Mark Price and tries to emulate those players.
 Comparisons to those three names are flattering, but they’re not entirely absurd.
 His deep range and ability to shoot off the dribble are qualities that evoke Young.
 Terry’s sharp relocations off the ball aren’t yet in Curry’s class, but he has impressive instincts as a mover, and as a passer as well.
 For those unfamiliar with Price, he made four All-Star appearances as a sweet-shooting, 6-foot point guard for the Cavs in the late ‘80s and early ’90s.

 For his size, Terry is an effective finisher around the basket thanks to his excellent body control and touch.
 After his junior year of high school, Terry played in a Pro-Am league with older players, and he looks like someone who’s already developed tools to compete against larger guys.